Progressive Supranuclear Palsy (PSP)

 VIGOPROT granule: 2 teaspoonful with milk or clean potable water twice a day for 50 to 90 days.

-Patients of Progressive Supranuclear Palsy (PSP) should be regularly attended to by physiotherapist and massaged to avoid postural sores or bedsores.
+ADVICE: Patients of Progressive Supranuclear Palsy (PSP) should be regularly attended to by physiotherapist and massaged to avoid postural sores or bedsores.